The Best Treadmills for Walkers

 - Speakers help keep motivation high and avoid headphone tangles.

-- Standard outlets like an MP3 are all but mandatory on exercise equipment.
+- Standard connections like an MP3 input are all but mandatory on exercise equipment.
 A USB jack allows you to download and upload workout information.

-- Fans, even a small one, do wonders to keep you from feeling overheated while working out.
+- Fans, even small ones, do wonders to keep you from feeling overheated while working out.

 - Media shelves are great for holding a tablet or magazine.
 We especially liked ones that didn’t obscure buttons and displays when we put them to use.

-- Wifi may not seem like a treadmill necessity, but it’s quickly becoming standard.
-Sync up with your treadmill’s compatible app to connect with extra fitness programming and monitor progress.
+- WiFi may not seem like a treadmill necessity, but it’s quickly becoming standard.
+Sync up with your treadmill’s compatible app to connect with extra fitness programming and monitor your progress.

-Before we could recommend the top treadmills, we had to take them for a spin.
-We brought in a total of nine treadmills for our larger review, The Best Treadmill.
+Before we could recommend the best treadmills, we had to take them for a spin.
+We brought in a total of nine treadmills for our larger review of the Best Treadmill.
 From these nine, we pinpointed options that best suited walkers, runners, and those looking for an immersive entertainment experience.
-To decide the best for walkers, we paid close attention to the stats, to ensure walkers are just paying for the size and power that they need.
+To decide the best for walkers, we paid close attention to the stats to ensure walkers are just paying for the size and power that they need.
 We also prioritized the holistic exercise experience, from belt cushioning and frame construction to programming and controls.
 Our favorite walking treadmills were affordable, comfortable to walk on, and easy to use.
 For more details on our testing, visit the main treadmill review.

-The average treadmill console features two vertical rows of speed and incline controls, going up by single integers.
+The average treadmill console features two vertical rows of speed and incline controls, going up by single-digit integers.
 ProForm switches this up, setting controls horizontally, meaning that instead of having to jog right up to the console to hit top numbers, you reach forward the same amount whether you’re pressing 2 MPH or 10 MPH.
 You don’t have to work harder to work out harder.
-That said, we found we had to tap some of the buttons a couple times before the machine would respond.
-Because of their flat dimensions, we're guessing there's a learning curve before getting the correct aim.

-Still, the console’s button icons are surprisingly intuitive — we knew which buttons to press without having to consult the manual.
 Adopting app icon design is not unique to ProForm; similar iterations appear on the Horizon T101.
 We liked ProForm’s take because it doesn’t double up on symbols and words.
 The images do what they’re supposed to — simplify meaning.
 But that could be an obstacle for users who aren't as familiar with typical treadmill buttons.
 They also take a little practice to hit in the right spot to get a response, due to their flat dimensions.

-The Horizon T101 couldn’t beat out the ProForm 505, but it did excel in a few areas.
+Horizon T101 excelled in a few key areas.
 It features a shorter, flatter motor cover, which gave us more room to stretch out our legs in the front.
 That extra space results in a slightly more comfortable walk, which can pay dividends if you have long strides, long legs, or just prefer keeping close to the console.
 And it comes with a fan.
-Sure, it’s a small fan, but it does the the trick, and the other treadmills in this price range skimped on fans entirely.
+Sure, it’s a small fan, but it does the trick, and the other treadmills in this price range skimped on fans entirely.

 If you prefer a classic console, you'll appreciate the clarity of the Horizon T101's controls.
 The Horizon’s console definitely isn’t as sleek as the ProForm’s, but some may find it more user-friendly.
 We found the Horizon’s buttons were explicitly labeled and their functions responded more quickly.
 The buttons are conveniently laid out in reach of the user and only need a single poke to take effect — no frantic mid-stride jabbing to adjust speed.
 We sometimes had to press the ProForm's keys twice to accomplish an action.

 Another thing we liked about the Horizon was the gentle start to our workouts.
 Most of the treadmills we tested started at a minimum speed of 1 MPH, which might not sound like much, but it’s a surprising jolt forward, even when you’re expecting it.
 The Horizon T101 earned points for starting at 0.5 MPH and giving us a more gradual entry into our walks.

 Our runner-up bore a lot of similarities to the ProForm, including a smooth-running belt and a substantial frame, but comes at a slightly higher cost - another 50 bucks.
 For that surcharge, we weren’t too pleased with the handful of usability bugs we had a hard time getting past — like a weirdly high-pitched default volume setting and a tendency to stop the belt if you tried to change programs mid-workout.
 The belt was also noticeably thin compared to the ProForm’s, which led to a less cushioned walk.
-But if the ProForm looks a little too space-age for you, the Horizon T101 offers a more obvious console and a solid walking experience.
+But if the ProForm looks a little too Space Age for you, the Horizon T101 offers a more obvious console and a solid walking experience.